simplyzetax/nomon/README.md

 - Add a webinterface / api for adding custom blocklists globally
-- Add the ability to redirect existing hostnames to custom IPs
+- Add the ability to redirect existing hostnames to custom IPs Use D1 to get custom DNS queries in constructor or similar Store them in the Durable Object SQL for faster access

 ## ✨ Features